GBrenner1/InfoMgmtFurnitureRentalSystem/README.md

 # InfoMgmtFurnitureRentalSystem
 Username and password combos to run the program:
 * Testemp    123456
+* Testadmin  123456
 NOTE:
-* Editing existing members has not be implemented.
+* Reports sometimes have inproper tabbing

+TO RUN THE PROGRAM:
+* Load into visual studio and run